How To Run Gpt4All Locally For Free – A Quick Guide

 If you enable the Gpt4All Opensource Datalake data sharing feature in the Gpt4All client, your conversations will be available in a public database.
 Otherwise, all your conversation data will never leave your PC. | Source: gpt4all.io

 Privacy is really important for many people engaging in conversations with various AI assistants.
-The truth is, that every bit of data shared in an non-offline conversation with an LLM based AI assistant such as ChatGPT has to be shared with the AI assistant service supplier’s server and processed outside of your machine.
-Only then, the generated answer to your query can be sent back to you over the internet.
+The truth is that every bit of data shared in a non-offline conversation with an LLM-based AI assistant such as ChatGPT has to be shared with the service provider’s server and processed outside of your machine.
+Only then can the generated answer to your query be sent back to you over the internet.
 It’s different when it comes to locally run models.

-Different companies selling access to their online AI tools have different data protection and handling policies, and different ways of dealing with further model training and fine-tuning using the user generated data.
-To see what OpenAI (and therefore ChatGPT) does with your conversation data on a regular basis, take a look in their official privacy policy statement.
+Different companies selling access to their online AI tools have different data protection and handling policies, and different ways of dealing with further model training and fine-tuning using the user-generated data.
+To see what OpenAI (and therefore ChatGPT) does with your conversation data on a regular basis, you can take a look at their official privacy policy statement.

-Gpt4All on the other hand, processes all of your conversation data locally – that is, without sending it to any other remote server anywhere on the internet.
-In fact, it doesn’t even need active internet connection to work if you already have the models you want to use downloaded onto your system!
+Gpt4All, on the other hand, processes all of your conversation data locally, that is, without sending it to any other remote server anywhere on the internet.
+In fact, it doesn’t even need an active internet connection to work if you already have the models you want to use downloaded onto your system!

-The Gpt4All client however has an option to automatically share your conversation data which will later on be used for language model training purposes.
-If you care about your conversation data not being leaked anywhere outside your local system, be sure that the option for contributing your data to the Gpt4All Opensource Datalake is disabled, as it should be by default. (see the image above).
+The Gpt4All client, however, has an option to automatically share your conversation data, which will later be used for language model training purposes.
+If you care about your conversation data not being leaked anywhere outside your local system, be sure that the option for contributing your data to the Gpt4All Opensource Datalake is disabled, as it should be by default (see the image above).

 Here is a citation from the Gpt4All Opensource Datalake statement which you can see near the data sharing option in the related setting menu: